mrvautin/adminMongo/README.md

 ### Configuration

 adminMongo will listen on host: `localhost` and  port: `1234` by default.
 This can be overwritten by adding a config file in `/config/app.json`.
-The config file can also override the default 5 docs per page.
-The config file options are:
+For example:

 ```
 {
     "app": {